Next tour: Sat 11 August 2018.

 Booking: If you’d like to go to Strangeways, the cops will help you get there.
 Alternatively, just turn up at the above place and on the right date and we’ll take you.

 Bring: Bucket for slopping out.

 End: Somewhere near the governor’s office.

 Strangeways.
 The very name is enough to send a frisson of fear down the spine of the most hardened souls.

-It was here (in the area, not the prison) that thousands of Jewish immigrants made their home in pre-Brexit Victorian Manchester, and if you look hard enough you can still the diminishing signs of their sojourn.
+It was here (in the area, not the prison, you klutz) that thousands of Jewish immigrants made their home in pre-Brexit Victorian Manchester, and if you look hard enough you can still the diminishing signs of their sojourn.

 The prison is the nastier story, for Strangeways has been home to the most evil elements in existence – Ian Brady and Harold Shipman – and temporary refuge of political prisoners such as Christabel Pankhurst and Austin Stack, the Irish Republican who was one of the few to escape from its clutches.

 Even Ian Brown, ex-Stone Roses, was briefly incarcerated within in 1998.
 No, not for inflicting his tuneless drone and inane lyrics on humanity but for getting into a strop on an aeroplane.
 60 days.
 So what was it like in Strangeways, Ian?
 “Dirty.
 The food was like dog food.”
 He’s out now.

 Ian Brady was sent here for stealing from Smithfield Market, where he worked in the late 1950s.
 John Robson Walby (alias Gwynne Owen Evans), was hanged at Strangeways on August 13, 1964 – the last person in England to suffer this punishment.
 (No, it wasn’t Ruth Ellis).